zocker-160/ifm/doc/solving.rst

     task "Put money in drinks machine" need coin get lemonade;

-This naturally implies that all tasks which supply an item (via the get clause) must be done before any task which needs that item.
+This naturally implies that all tasks which supply an item (via the :keyword:`get` clause) must be done before any task which needs that item.

 An alternate way to phrase this is with the item :keyword:`after` clause, which says that the item can't be picked up until a specified task is